The Bridge

 At this time you must use a command line tool or the assisted BBFlash tool.
 The firmware links will be listed below.
 As well as the tool.
 Plug in the Bridge via the provided dongle.
 Press the boot loader button once and let go, then erase and flash.

-Command line exmaples.
+Command line examples.

 Example erase command c:dfu_programmer atmega32u4 erase